SaifDataPro/Apparel_Firm_Orders/README.md

 * The cost of materials, packaging and manhour was kept constant
 * Each order has only a specific type of Product associated with it
 * Production cost means - cost of material required to fulfill an order, manhour cost to complete all process and cost of packaging material
+* Total working days are 24 and that consists of 8 hrs of working each day
-* The firm uses discounts for high volume orders depending on relatiosnhip with the client, these can be anything between 2-5% of order value
+* The firm uses discounts for high volume orders depending on order volume, for anything above 40 items the profit margin is 27.5% while below that is 30%

 ## Business Questions Addressed